Yann-P/devblog/20190131-generic-path-follower-phaser-3.md

-# Path following receipes in Phaser 3
+# Path following recipes in Phaser 3

 Sometimes you want your game objects to follow a predefined path, and Phaser makes this very easy.
 In this tutorial we take advantage of the `get`/`set` syntax in javascript to build a generic function that can be passed as the target of a [Tween](https://photonstorm.github.io/phaser3-docs/Phaser.Tweens.Tween.html) to control the position over a [Path](https://photonstorm.github.io/phaser3-docs/Phaser.Curves.Path.html).